Enrico Lacruz

 Enrico Lacruz (born 31 August 1993) is a Dutch boxer.
 He competed in the men's lightweight event at the 2016 Summer Olympics.
 He defeated Lai Chu-en of Chinese Taipei in his first fight before losing to Dorjnyambuugiin Otgondalai of Mongolia.

 In 2016, prior to the Rio 2016 Olympics, Enrico Lacruz won a gold medal in the Eindhoven Box Cup 2016 in the Netherlands.
 In the quarterfinals he won against Yasin Yilmaz (Turkey) by unanimous decision.
-The semi-finals he saw another unanimous win over Igor Lazarev (Israel).
+In the semi-finals he saw another unanimous win over Igor Lazarev (Israel).
 In the final La Cruz won his third straight unanimous decision in this tournament over Uganda's national champion Sula Segawa.